 Family Traveller’s Amy Hopkins checks into Four Seasons in Hampshire to find out what the historic manor house hotel has to offer families with young children

-Standing on tiptoes in front of a towering mahogany bookcase, Annie reaches up and plucks a Scrabble box from one of the shelves.
-Before I can seize it from her, she’s shaking it above her head and plastic tiles are raining down noisily onto the wooden floor.
+Plastic Scrabble tiles rain down noisily onto the oak floor.
+Having plucked the Scrabble game from a towering mahogany bookcase, Annie is shaking the box above her head.
 My 21-month-old daughter is oblivious to her sophisticated surroundings; the luxe wallpaper, velvet armchairs, gold-framed oil paintings and brass lamps that adorn the bar in the Four Seasons hotel in Hampshire.
 When our waitress, Desree, returns with our drinks and spots the contents of the Scrabble box strewn across the floor she smiles broadly at Annie: ‘Ooh, Scrabble?
 How advanced!’
-The decor here may be refined, but children are warmly welcomed.
+The decor here may be refined, but children are made to feel at home.

 Every corner of this stately manor house is twinkling

-Moments after we check in, the cheery Italian concierge, Carla, invites Annie to choose a toy from the trunk at reception.
-Annie rummages keenly and pulls out a metre long, pink plastic tube bearing the words DOLPHIN WATER CANON.
-‘You’re going to have fun at the pool later,’ Carla chuckles, but Annie has already disappeared around the corner and up the corridor, waving her water canon aloft.
-I find her in the stairwell, gazing wide-eyed at a 12-foot Christmas tree, her chubby hands already grasping one of the low-hanging baubles.
+Annie disappears out of the bar and up the corridor, waving aloft the pink water cannon that she’d selected from the trunk of toys at reception when we checked in.
+I find her in the hotel stairwell, gazing wide-eyed at a 12-foot Christmas tree, her chubby hands already grasping one of the low-hanging baubles.
 It’s two weeks (14 sleeps) until Christmas and every corner of this stately manor house is twinkling.
 A mini forest of eight Christmas trees flanks the entrance to the Wild Carrot restaurant while, in the bar, tables bear artistic displays of pine cones, berries, holly and golden hydrangeas.
 In one corridor, an entire gingerbread village spans two table tops, imbuing the air with the syrupy scent of Christmas.

 Upstairs at the kids club there’s table tennis, air hockey and table football for older children.
 Below is a large bright room, with the usual kiddie fare; beanbags, building blocks, giant Lego, dolls houses and crafts.
 Annie makes a beeline for the wooden kitchen and busies herself with loading wooden vegetables into the microwave.